 Many veterans do not initially understand what is wrong with them or what is happening.
 When they finally get the diagnosis that they have epilepsy, it is bittersweet.
 They are relieved that they finally know what is wrong with them.
 However, there is also some uncertainty because of the stigma associated with epilepsy.

 One of the issues to be contended with is the holdover of military training and its culture.
 Soldiers are taught to be tough, never quit, deal with situations and never show weakness.
 Many veterans are reluctant to reach out and try to get help.
 For them, the war never ends.

-The first video, “Veterans and Epilepsy: Basic Training: Diagnosis”, can be viewed online.
-More videos will be released over the course of the next year or so.
+The first video, "Veterans and Epilepsy: Basic Training: Diagnosis," can be viewed online.
 The videos will cover a range of epilepsy awareness topics including medications, first aid, traumatic brain injury, and social issues that epileptics face.

 With these videos, veterans can see and hear from other soldiers to understand that they are not alone, that there is a lot of information and resources out there that can help them.
 The videos also show them that they can still go on and lead full, successful lives.

 If you know a veteran dealing with TBI or who experiences seizures, encourage them to watch these videos and to seek help.